EternityForest/AnyoneCanDoIt/README.md

 monitor can easily become complacent, and sometimes the results can be worse than before the automation or extra help.

+### Take the job of monitoring seriously

+On a related note, When you are there to watch for trouble, no matter how rare the trouble may be, you must still take your job seriously.

+If you slack off because you don't expect trouble, you are not acting with integrity.

 ### Regression to prior learning

 If a potentially dangerous action is similar to a common action